fdelia/drone-follows-me/README.md

 ```bash
 node record_images.js
 ```
-The frames are saved into `records` directory.
+The frames are saved into the `records/` directory.

 ## Label and crop the images